RosettaCommons/rc/README.md

 ## Command Logging

-Every command executed by `rc` is automatically logged to an appropriate log file.
+Every command executed by `rc` is automatically logged to `<working-dir>/.NNNN.rc.log`, where `NNNN` is a sequential number incremented with each command run in that directory.
 This provides:
 - **Reproducibility** - Review and replay exact commands that were run
 - **Debugging** - Trace what commands were executed in case of issues
 - **Documentation** - Keep a record of all operations performed

-The log files are stored in the working directory and contain the full command line that was executed, including all arguments passed to the containerized application.
+Each log file contains:
+- The exact command line used to invoke `rc`
+- Full output logs from the executed application
+- Timestamp and execution details

+For example, your first run creates `.0000.rc.log`, the second creates `.0001.rc.log`, and so on.

 ## Commands